mdgriffith/ui-animation/README.md

 # Elm-Style-Animation Rewrite
 This code will eventually be released as a major version to [elm-style-animation](https://github.com/mdgriffith/elm-style-animation).

 The main purpose of this rewrite was to change the API to use a list based api vs the pipes based api that was used previously.
-I also wanted to take the time to really polish the API.
+I also wanted to take the time to add some polish.

 I've filed a number of issues on this repo on design points that I would love feedback on.
 Please reply to them if you have any thoughts or submit an issue if you've thought of something I've missed!